wingify/vwo-fme-flutter-sdk/README.md

   vwo_fme_flutter_sdk: ^<latestVersion>
 ```

-Latest version of SDK can be found in [pub.dev](https://pub.dev/packages/vwo_fme_flutter_sdk)
+The latest version of the SDK can be found in [pub.dev](https://pub.dev/packages/vwo_fme_flutter_sdk)

-For iOS, install the CocoaPods dependencies by running below command.
+For iOS, install the CocoaPods dependencies by running the command below.
 Supports iOS version 12.0 and above.

 ```bash
 flutter pub get
 ```
-Latest version of SDK can be found in [pub.dev](https://pub.dev/packages/vwo_fme_flutter_sdk)

 ## Basic Usage